RahulSakharkar/Geolocational-Data-Analysis/README.md

 # Geolocational-Data-Analysis
-This project aims to find the best hostels for students based on their preferences such as proximity to their college, eating preferences etc
+This project aims to find the best accomodations for students based on their preferences such as proximity to their college, eating preferences etc